sutrolabs/census-docs/destinations/criteo.md

 This can be done by a Criteo Admin from the page consent.criteo.com
 {% endhint %}

-1. Log into Census and Navigate to [Destinations](https://app.getcensus.com/destinations).
+1. Log into Census and navigate to [Destinations](https://app.getcensus.com/destinations).
 2. Click **New Destination**.
 3. Select **Criteo** from the menu
 4. Follow the Criteo OAuth authentication flow, which will ask you to log in with your Criteo username and password.